 The type of dedicated web hosting plan you choose should be based on your experience.
 When taking full control of your dedicated server with an unmanaged plan, you also take on the technical responsibilities associated with it.
 With a managed plan, however, you will gain access to a team of expert engineers that can monitor and manage your server while you focus on other areas of your website or business.

-Without the constraints of a shared server, dedicated servers provide you and your end users with multiple networking benefits.
+Without the constraints of a shared server, dedicated servers provide you and your end users with multiple networking advantages.
 Opting for a dedicated server for your website allows you to:

 - Handle intensive traffic demands.

 - Optimize site speed and performance.

 Whether your site is currently experiencing increased traffic demands, or you predict it will grow in the future due to marketing initiatives or promotions, a dedicated server ensures you stay prepared for traffic spikes, which can be a competitive advantage.
 Due to constrained bandwidth with shared server hosting, a large traffic spike could lead to poor site performance or site crashes, higher bounce rates, and lost revenue.

 With a dedicated server, your website doesn’t share server processing power, bandwidth, or memory with other sites.
 This means you can optimize your page uptimes and overall site performance by controlling where your server’s resources are being used at any given time.